daveythacher/LED_Matrix_RP2040/README.md

 ### max_refresh
 This number is the refresh rate in Hz of the panels multiplexing.
 When using BCM this will override the FPS.
 This number should never exceed 3840Hz for most panels.
 Note this number should be whole numbers only.

-### fps
-This is the number of frames sent per second.
-This is used for compile timing verfication of timing in MBI5153 LED Matrix algorithm.
-This number should reflect the max number of FPS you plan to use.
-Note this reserves serial bandwidth to support this.
-This setting does not exist for BCM LED Matrix algorithm.
-Note this number should be whole numbers only.

 ### columns
 This is the number of real columns in the panel.
 Not the number of columns you see in the panel.
 If you have 16x32 with 4 scan panel you will need to set this to 64. panel_rows / (2 * scan) * panel_columns.
 Mapping of pixel location is not handled by the RP2040, this should be done in application logic or by logic driving serial bus.
 Note this number should be whole numbers only.